lemonase/lemonase.github.io/content/posts/amd-ryzen-hardlockup-kernel-bug-fix.md

 It may also be worth it to upgrade/downgrade BIOS versions as sometimes settings get added or removed in revisions.

+Somebody also made a [Python script](https://github.com/r4m0n/ZenStates-Linux) that will let you check or change the C-States on your CPU.
+This is a good option if you don't want to disable C-States in BIOS or just want to confirm that they are actually disabled.

 Finally if none of these workarounds help, some users just opted to RMA their CPU's or Motherboards as this seems like more of a hardware/power related bug than anything